-The use of phosphorus binders (or phosphorus depleters) is an important aspect of the medical management of patients with chronic kidney disease (CKD); these agents are used to lower a patient's phosphorus level.
+Conclusions The use of phosphorus binders (or phosphorus depleters) is an important aspect of the medical management of patients with chronic kidney disease (CKD); these agents are used to lower a patient's phosphorus level.
 If phosphorus levels remain elevated in this population, the patient is at a greater risk for the development of secondary hyperparathyroidism or cardiovascular disease.
 In addition, there is available evidence to demonstrate that hyperphosphatemia is a predictor of mortality in CKD Stage 5 patients who are receiving dialysis.
 When dietary restriction is inadequate for the control of phosphorus levels, the administration of phosphorus binders is appropriate.1-4

 The two subgroups of phosphorus binders currently available include the calcium- and non-calciumcontaining products.
-Available evidence supports the hypothesis that all of the phosphorus binders are efficacious in controlling serum phosphorus levels.11-48 It is important to note that although the true benefits of these agents, with respect to hard clinical outcomes, have not been established, it is still reasonable to prescribe these products in patients with CKD who have elevated phosphorus levels to prevent the development of secondary hyperparathyroidism and cardiovascular disease.
-Of note, a metaanalysis published in 2013 suggests a statistically significant 22% reduction in relative risk reduction for patients taking non-calcium-based phosphate binders compared with calcium-based phosphate binders.48 Currently, the calcium-containing capsules and tablets (Eliphos[®], PhosLo[®]) are available generically and are generally administered initially; however, these products should be avoided in CKD patients who have hypercalcemia or severe vascular calcification.5-10 Calcium acetate is also formulated as a brand-name oral solution (Phoslyra[®])7.
+Available evidence supports the hypothesis that all of the phosphorus binders are efficacious in controlling serum phosphorus levels.
+13-54 It is important to note that although the true benefits of these agents, with respect to hard clinical outcomes, have not been established, it is still reasonable to prescribe these products in patients with CKD who have elevated phosphorus levels to prevent the development of secondary hyperparathyroidism and cardiovascular disease.
+Of note, a metaanalysis published in 2013 suggests a statistically significant 22% reduction in relative risk reduction for patients taking non-calcium-based phosphate binders compared with calcium-based phosphate binders.49 Currently, the calcium-containing capsules and tablets (Eliphos®, PhosLo®) are available generically and are generally administered first line; however, these products should be avoided in CKD patients who have hypercalcemia or severe vascular calcification.
+5-12 Calcium acetate is also formulated as a brandname oral solution (Phoslyra®)7.
 The non-calcium containing products are typically reserved for use in those specific patient populations, but can also be used in combination with a calcium-containing product when the regimen is supplying the maximum allotted dose of elemental calcium/day.
-Sevelamer, a non-calciumcontaining phosphate binder, is available in two salt formulations: hydrochloride (Renagel[®]) and carbonate (Renvela[®]).^{9,10} The hydrochloride formulation was developed first, but due to the incidence of metabolic acidosis associated with its use, a buffered sevelamer formulation was later developed.
+Ferric citrate (Auryxia®) and sucroferric oxyhydroxide (Velphoro®) are newer non-calcium agents along with lanthanum carbonate (Fosrenol®), sevelamer hydrochloride (Renagel®) and sevelamer carbonate (Renvela®).
+8-12 The hydrochloride formulation of sevelamer was developed first, but due to the incidence of metabolic acidosis associated with its use, a buffered sevelamer formulation was later developed.
 The newer, sevelamer carbonate product will most likely be preferred in this patient population due to a decrease in the incidence of metabolic acidosis associated with its use.
 Sevelamer carbonate tablets are available generically, but the powder currently only available as the brand name.
-Lanthanum carbonate (Fosrenol[®]) is the other non-calcium-containing phosphorus binder available.8 An advantage to this agent, in addition to not causing an increase in serum calcium levels, appears to be its decreased pill burden compared to the other products.1-4